bishishta/Information-Visualization/DS5500_HW2/README.md

 Hence the model fitted is : Y1 = -350.49 + 4.759X1 + 0.189X2,
 where Y1 = Life Expectancy, X1 = log(Income), X2 = Year

+##### Impact of autocorrelation of time series on analysis:

+Autocorrelation of time series exists when there is a correlation of the time series with it’s own lagged version.
+It might be useful in some of the problems of technical analysis, such as, predicting if there is a momentum factor associated with a stock.
+However, an underlying assumptions of regression analysis is that data has no autocorrelation.
+If not so, autocorrelation increases the variance of the coefficient estimates and hence deflates the size of estimated standard error.
+The F-statistic, R2, and adjusted R2 may not be accurate either.
+Additionally,  when the autocorrelation comes from a missing independent variable, the coefficient estimates will be biased.
+This makes the results obtained by the model very unclear, misleading and in some cases meaningless.

 [code under heading Problem4 in the ipython file - DS5500_HW2_code.ipynb]

 ## Problem 5: